-Max Bell Foundation seeks to help registered charities to identify, develop, and communicate to Canadians public policy alternatives in health & wellness, education, and environment.
+Max Bell Foundation seeks to help registered charities identify, develop, and communicate to Canadians public policy alternatives in health & wellness, education, and environment.

-Grants within this program cover both a stipend for the incumbent intern and the overhead costs of mentoring and administration.
+Grants within this program cover both a stipend for the incumbent and the overhead costs of mentoring and administration.

 Stipend: The stipend for holders of bachelors degrees (or equivalent) is $2,400 per month.
 The stipend for holders of masters degrees (or equivalent) is $2,880 per month.
 The stipend for holders of doctoral degrees (or equivalent) is $3,200 per month.

-Term: It is expected that the intern will work for the recipient organization on a full time basis (i.e., 160 hours per month), typically for four months (although in certain cases, longer terms may be considered).
+Term: It is expected that the incumbent will work for the recipient organization on a full time basis (i.e., 160 hours per month), typically for four months (although in certain cases, longer terms may be considered).

 - the time available